abx393/llm-pruning-calibration-data/README.md

 - `--seqlen`: Length of context window in tokens.
 Default is 2048.
 - `--data_seqlen`: Number of meaningful tokens in each calibration sample, the remaining portion of context window is filled with padding tokens.
-- '--num_incontext': Number of in-context Q-A pairs in each calibration sample.
+- `--num_incontext`: Number of in-context Q-A pairs in each calibration sample.
-- '--num_cot_steps': Number of CoT steps.
+- `--num_cot_steps`: Number of CoT steps.
-- '--verbose': If flag is included, print debugging output.
+- `--verbose`: If flag is included, print debugging output.

 ## Example
 ```sh